MicrosoftDocs/query-docs/query-languages/m/table-selectcolumns.md

 <table> <tr> <th>CustomerID</th> <th>Name</th> </tr> <tr> <td>1</td> <td>Bob</td> </tr> </table>

 ## Example 3

-If the included column does not exit, the default result is an error.
+If the included column does not exist, the default result is an error.

 ```powerquery-m
 Table.SelectColumns(